 Hospitals and health care professionals provide you with the medical care you need when you need it.
-But just as important is what you do to manage your HF day in, day out.
+But just as important is what you do to manage your Heart Failure day in, day out.

-Actively managing HF may mean a whole new way of life for you.
+Actively managing Heart Failure may mean a whole new way of life for you.
 A new approach to what you eat.
 A new commitment to regular activity.
 Maybe extra medicines to take.
 It’s a lot to take on all at once.

 A medical evaluation to find out what you can and can't do

 A physical activity program to match your capabilities

 Counseling on what it means to have HF and how to manage your risk with diet, nutrition, and prescription medicines

 A professionally supervised cardiac rehab program can help you address your individual risk factors and adapt to the changes you need for a healthier lifestyle—such as diet, activity, and dealing with stress.

 Actively managing Heart Failure can be quite a challenge.
 The aim is to keep weight and salt down, mood and activity high.
 Every day.

 Here’s a simple form to record how you’re doing: a day at a time.

 Get your free copy when you enroll in the Keep It Pumping support program.
 Sign up